tekkatan/portfoliowork/javaprojects/calclambda/README.md

 - This Project uses an
 Interface > enum > abstract class > executing class structure.
 - The executing class is
 OperationLambValues.
-This class contains junit testcases.
+This class contains JUnit testcases.
 - All test cases are tested for:
  1. double types
  2. arrays of ints